Colorimeter, order code COL-BTA, $115

 -Secondary test: Prepare a solution with a color (a simple test solution for the 635 nm wavelength setting can be made by adding 2 drops of green food coloring to 100 mL of tap water).
 After calibrating the Colorimeter, fill a cuvette about 3/4 full with the test solution.
 Place the cuvette in the Colorimeter and close the lid.
-The absorbance readings should change.
+The absorbance readings should change to a reading between 0.8 - 1.5.
 You may dilute the test solution and place a cuvette of the dilute solution in the Colorimeter to check the change in absorbance.

 -The normal, most useful absorbance range is 0.05 - 1.0, or 10% - 90% transmittance.

 Please keep in mind the following when using your colorimeter:

 1) When you press the CAL button, make sure the red LED lights flash several times.
 You may still have to wait a few seconds after the red LED stops flashing before the absorbance reading is ~0.000 or the % transmittance is ~100.0%.